AudreyLL88/portfolio/README.md

 * This website was made following the tutorials of Code institute for the Boutique Ado project by Chris Zielinski.

 * The hero animation:
+* The product detail animation
+* The footer:
-* The Login/Sign in form.
+* The product size code:

 **Many thanks to:**